 Whether you are interested in further study to gain additional qualifications, in order to pursue a career in academia, or simply because you have a passion for your subject, CREMS offers a wide range of expertise in a friendly and supportive environment.
 See below for a video about the Centre's postgraduate programmes, details of the courses we offer, and testimonies from former students.

 The following degree programs are offered:

-The MA in Renaissance, Reformation and Early Modern Studies, taught out of the Centre for Reformation and Early Modern Studies [more...]
+The MA Early Modern History, organised by the Centre for Reformation and Early Modern Studies (CREMS), is taught by [more...]

 CREMS staff also currently supervise PhD dissertations on a wide range of topics, and would be happy to hear from any prospective doctoral students.

 Prospective research students should also note that PhD funding in early modern history is available through Birmingham's membership of the AHRC midlands3cities consortium.
 For more information, view the funding website, or just send us an email.

 See the list of staff research interests for more information about the range of topics we are able to supervise.